blackboxnlp/2021/index.md

 # BlackboxNLP 2021

-The fourth edition of BlackboxNLP will be collocated with EMNLP 2021.
+The fourth edition of BlackboxNLP is collocated with EMNLP 2021.

 ## Important dates

-- ~~August 5, 2021 -- Submission deadline.~~
+- August 5, 2021 -- Submission deadline.
-- ~~August 27, 2021 -- Retraction of workshop papers accepted for EMNLP.~~
+- August 27, 2021 -- Retraction of workshop papers accepted for EMNLP.
-- ~~September 3, 2021 -- Notification of acceptance.~~
+- September 3, 2021 -- Notification of acceptance.
-- ~~September 15, 2021 -- Camera-ready papers due.~~
+- September 15, 2021 -- Camera-ready papers due.
 - November 11, 2021 -- Workshop.

+## Best paper award

+The winner of the Best Paper Award is the paper ``On the Limits of Minimal Pairs in Contrastive Evaluation'' by Jannis Vamvas and Rico Sennrich.

 ## Programme
 **San Francisco (UTC-8) | Punta Cana (UTC-4) | London (UTC) | Beijing (UTC+8)**